ScottMacalister/Leipzig-Marathon/README.md

 - ⏱️ Explore finish time distributions by year with adjustable bin sizes
 - 🎨 Colour distributions by age group (`<30`, `30–39`, `40–49`, `50–59`, `>60`)
 - 🔎 Search for individual runners by name and see how they performed over time
-- 📌 Red X markers show individual results overlaid on the trendline

 ## Notes